NateWr/restaurant-reservations/readme.md

 * Initial release

 ## Upgrade Notice

+#### 1.7.2
+This minor maintenance update fixes a bug with the integration with the Business Profile plugin.
+It also adds the new Email Templates addon to the list of available addons.

 #### 1.7.1
 This update fixes a critical bug introduced in v1.7 if you use bookings with the multi-location features of Business Profile.
 You are encouraged to update as soon as possible.